-Clinical experience of overdose is limited.
-Single oral doses up to 1,200 mg and multiple oral doses up to 1,200 mg twice daily have been administered to healthy subjects without clinically significant adverse effects.
-In the event of suspected overdose, appropriate supportive medical care should be provided.
-Dialysis is unlikely to be an efficient method of drug removal because of high protein binding of the drug.
+There is no clinical experience of overdose.
+Single doses up to 1,200 mg and multiple doses up to 1,200 mg twice daily have been administered to healthy subjects for nine days without clinically significant adverse effects.
+In the event of suspected overdose, appropriate supportive medical care should be provided e.g. by eliminating the gastric contents, clinical supervision and, if necessary, the institution of symptomatic treatment.
+Dialysis is unlikely to be an efficient method of drug removal due to high protein binding.